tomwiddows/react-game/TESTING.md

 <img src="/assets/images/lighthouse-test.png" height="300px">

+### Defensive Programming

+When the play button is clicked, the three butttons are disabled.
+This is an important feature that prevents bugs.
+If not included within the playGame() function, any button can be clicked again and its functions will be carried out even though the timer still runs down.
+The simplest and cleanest way to prevent this was to disable all button actions once the game starts, and re-enable the buttons when endGame is called.

 ### Responsiveness

 I tested the game on my mobile device as well as multiple screen widths on my laptop and found one bug: On my mobile browser, the scrollIntoView function does not work.
 Furthermore, upon scrolling to view the whole canvas, the screen size sometimes adjusts slightly, which automatically triggers the canvas to clear due to the resizeCanvas() function.
 The game may still be played if the circle's previous position is remembered because the circle's centre point co-ordinates are still stored and the screen only changes size slightly, meaning the co-ordinates are very similar to before.
 After the empty canvas is clicked in the position that the circle was in previously, the game continues as normal.
 I could not find a way to fix this bug, as the canvas automatically clears upon resize.